Rates and Regulations

 • Explosives, alcoholic beverages, and illegal drugs are not allowed on Upham Woods property.
 Anyone possessing any of these items will be immediately escorted off the premises.

-• No pets are allowed on Upham Woods property.
-Animals trained to assist participants with disabilities are exempt from this restriction.
+• No pets are allowed on Upham Woods property, but service animals trained to assist participants with disabilities are exempt from this restriction and should be included when requesting accommodations.

 Health Responsibilities